sbiyyala/variant-search/README.md

 3. `cd site && CI=true npm run test` will run the UI tests.
     1. UI tests use the `enzyme` library
     2. The tests are divided into `Component` vs `reducer` vs `epic` tests
+4. There is minimal custom-styling, `bootstrap-styling` is heavily used

 ### Future-work
 Django-views do not have 'true' unit-tests. `ES` interaction should be mocked out, and query format can be asserted against.